Statement of Need

 Key features of integrated diabetes management systems vary and these variabilities validate the need for accurate and credible healthcare provider-to-provider and provider-to-patient education, a vital component of successful outcomes.
 Diabetes clinical trials data, and education thereof, lags behind technology development and many providers are not familiar with their application; those familiar with the use of these integrated diabetes management devices, and supporting data, need to lead in terms of continuing medical, allied health, and pharmacy education, guiding providers and patients to optimal outcomes.

-cgmEDUCATION.net is supported by independent educational grants from Insulet Corporation, Madrigal Pharmaceuticals, MannKind Corporation, Medtronic, Stanford University, and Tandem Diabetes Care, Inc.
+cgmEDUCATION.net is supported by independent educational grants from Insulet Corporation, Madrigal Pharmaceuticals, MannKind Corporation, Medtronic, and Tandem Diabetes Care, Inc.

 ©2024 CogniMed Inc. All rights reserved.